Ivana-Djordjevic/quiz-game-time/README.md

 ## Usage

 A quiz to pass your time.
-Given its issues, it would not be a pleasing user experience.

 ## Credits